Women’s running shorts come in all shapes and sizes to suit any body type or situation. Photo: iRunFar/Eszter Horanyi

 Cons:

-Janji seems to be on a roll right now with their women’s running apparel, and the Janji W’s 3″ Multi Shorts has quickly become one of our favorite go-to shorts for trail running.
+Janji seems to be on a roll right now with its women’s running apparel, and the Janji W’s 3″ Multi Short have quickly become one of our favorite go-to shorts for trail running.
 These light and breezy running shorts have a combination of standout features that add up to miles and miles of comfort.
-The nylon and elastane fabric is just the right balance of thin, breathable yet durable, and abrasion-resistant if you lose your footing on the trail.
-The shorts fabric is also Oeko-Tex certified, which means that it’s been tested for harmful substances and has met a benchmark standard for textiles.
+The nylon and elastane fabric is just the right balance of thin and breathable, yet durable, and abrasion-resistant if you lose your footing on the trail.
+The shorts’ fabric is also Oeko-Tex certified, meaning Janji tested it for harmful substances, and it has met a benchmark standard for textiles.

 Overall, these shorts are incredibly comfortable, with versatility for any distance.
 Their three-inch inseam feels long enough for good coverage, and they have a partial split-short design that allows freedom of movement without putting your butt cheeks on display.
 Speaking of butt cheeks, our primary tester noted that the brief liner rides up just a little bit, but needing to pick the occasional wedgie wasn’t enough to deter her from reaching for these shorts over and over again.
 That said, runners with different body types may or may not have the same experience.